ietf-wg-ohai/oblivious-http/draft-thomson-offs-protocol.md

 The mechanism used in TLS for managing differences in client and server clocks cannot be used as it depends on being able to observe previous interactions.
-Oblivious HTTP explicitly prevents such linkability.
+Oblivious Forwarding For HTTP explicitly prevents such linkability.
 Applications can still include an explicit indication of time to limit the span of time over which a server might need to track accepted requests.
 Clock information could be used for client identification, so reduction in precision